 The survival probability as calculated above is an annual probability.
-For multi-year timesteps, the timestep probability is $AP^X$ , where AP is the annual probability and X is the number of years per timestep.
+For multi-year timesteps, the timestep probability is AP^X , where AP is the annual probability and X is the number of years per timestep.
 Once a tree's timestep survival probability has been calculated, it is compared to a random number to determine whether the tree lives or dies.

-This behavior can be applied to saplings and adults of any species.
-It cannot be applied to seedlings.
+This behavior can be applied to seedlings, saplings, and adults of any species.
+(Some effects have limitations on application to juveniles - check individual effects documentation.)